-There are eight different settlements in the Cameron Highlands - with Ringlet, Tanah Rata and Brinchang being the largest towns!
+There are eight different settlements.
+Each of them are good places to stay in the Cameron Highlands for different reasons – with Ringlet, Tanah Rata and Brinchang being the largest towns!
 The other settlements are smaller and don’t have as many accommodation options.
 If you choose to stay here, Tanah Rata is our personal favourite.

 Best Airbnb in Cameron Highlands: Highland Getaway

 This beautiful two-bedroom apartment has a romantic balcony space – perfect for couples looking for a more adventurous getaway!
 Guests can enjoy views of the surrounding mountains, and the kitchen is spacious and well equipped.
 This apartment is a little further out from the main tourist strips, giving you a more peaceful atmosphere throughout your stay.

 Located on the West Coast of Peninsular Malaysia, Penang consists of a small mainland portion as well as the island of Penang.
 Penang is best known for its cuisine – which not only draws visitors from across Malaysia but even attracts residents of Singapore!

 With bustling night markets and locally owned restaurants around every corner, this is a must-visit for those wanting to sample the best of Malaysian cuisine.
 So, when planning your trip to Penang, you’re going to want to include plenty of local restaurants and markets.

 Penang’s attractions are also a great pick for those interested in the country’s history – with some of the best-preserved colonial-era architecture in Malaysia!
 There is a UNESCO World Heritage Site in the main town, giving you the chance to live and breathe the region’s past.